 Smoothies: With so much fresh fruit in Costa Rica, it’s only natural to blend them up and serve delicious smoothies and juices.
 These quickly become an addiction of mine anytime we are in a tropical area.

 Beer: The primary beers of choice are Imperial and Pilsner.
 They’re light beers, good but not necessarily memorable.
 If you’re on a budget though, you’ll likely be drinking these bad boys.
 Imported beers are much more expensive.
 Costa Rica is finally starting to get a bit of a craft beer scene.
 We think an article detailing the best draft beers is in the near future…

 Cacique: This local sugar cane liquor is a staple throughout Costa Rica.
 It’s strong but goes down surprisingly easy.

-It’s possible to find virtually any range of accommodation in Costa Rica, from 5-star resorts to chain hotels to camping hammocks.
+It’s possible to find virtually any range of accommodation in Costa Rica, from costa rica beach resorts to chain hotels to camping hammocks.
 Costs vary depending on the region of Costa Rica.
 These prices are a rough estimate:

 Camping: When we were doing research, we kept hearing that it is easy to camp anywhere in Costa Rica for a minimal fee.
 So, we bought a camping hammock, thinking in the long run it would minimize our costs.
 We didn’t use it once.
 There are some places to camp around Costa Rica, and if you are really diligent about it, perhaps you’ll find more opportunities.
 However, we only remember it being a popular choice in Puerto Viejo, Santa Teresa, and around some national parks.
 Don’t expect to find much camping information online; it’s easier to arrive and then ask around.